Subito-it/Mendoza/README.md

 During initialization you will be prompted for an Apple ID account that will be used to install new runtimes on testing nodes.
 Any low priviledge Apple ID account will work.

-When not provided test dispatch will fail if the requested simulator runtime isn't properly installed.
+It is not mandatory to provide one, but test dispatching will fail if the requested simulator runtime isn't properly installed.

 #### Nodes configuration